 So, how can we improve our gut microbiome?
 Nutrition is the key.

 We have all heard the saying that “we are what we eat,” which is true.
-Many factors involving our health and state of well-being are dependent on the foods we consume.
-Here is a list of a few international studies involving a change in diet and the effect on patients suffering from inflammatory diseases:
+Many factors involving our health and well-being depend on the foods we consume.
+Here is a list of a few international studies involving a change in diet and its effect on patients suffering from inflammatory diseases:

 A Norwegian study published in 1999 reported that patients with Rheumatoid arthritis that fasted for 7-10 days and followed a vegetarian diet showed improved disease activity.
 Their fecal flora also showed changes compared to the patients that did not adhere to these diets.
 In patients with Psoriatic arthritis, intermittent fasting reduced markers of inflammation such as C-reactive, disease activity, and enthesitis improved.